m3steele/xm-labs-PostMan-APIs/README.md

      b.
 Click the Authorization Tab.

       Add Authentication parameters to authenticate into xMatters.
-To learn more about authentication for xMatters Rest api go [here](https://help.xmatters.com/xmAPI/#authentication)
+To learn more about authentication for xMatters Rest API go [here](https://help.xmatters.com/xmAPI/#authentication)

 6. **Define [Collection Variables](https://www.getpostman.com/docs/v6/postman/environments_and_globals/variables#defining-collection-variables)**
 Collection variables can be defined by editing the collection details.